rebing/graphql-laravel/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ### Versions:
 - graphql-laravel Version: #.#.#
+- Laravel Version: #.#.# <!-- remove if not applicable -->
-- Laravel/Lumen Version: #.#.#
+- Lumen Version: #.#.# <!-- remove if not applicable -->
 - PHP Version: #.#.#

 ### Description:

 <!--
-Describe what problem you found with code
+Please describe in detail the nature of the bug, code samples, etc.

+The more, the better.
 -->

 ### Steps To Reproduce: